pramcodes/Profit-Simulator/README.md

 ## Time Series Financial Data Modeling Application

-Profit-Simulator is a web application designed for time series financial data modeling.
+Profit-Simulator is a web application designed for time series financial data modelling.
 It provides a user-friendly interface for analyzing and visualizing financial data, making it easier for users to gain insights into profit trends and patterns with added value-at-risk statistic.

 ## Features

 - **Upload CSV Data:** Easily upload financial data in CSV format to start analyzing your profit trends.
+Please use the fields "Date,Profit" formatted as "yyyymmdd,float"

 - **Interactive Dashboard:** Visualize and interpret time series data through an intuitive and interactive dashboard.